flavienbwk/apt-mirror-docker/README.md

     Server will run on [`localhost:8080`](http://localhost:8080)

-> Feel free to add a reverse proxy or update the [nginx configuration file](./nginx.conf) to secure the mirror with SSL/TLS
+:point_right: Feel free to add a reverse proxy or update the [nginx configuration file](./nginx.conf) to secure the mirror with SSL/TLS
-> Feel free to send **pull requests** as well !
+:point_right: Feel free to send **pull requests** as well !